My Lifestyle Approach

 Now when I am at a session, using my lifestyle approach, I am trying to create a pose that is going to allow closeness and interaction.
 Sometimes I step way back to catch the "whole picture."
 Sometimes I step up way close to capture just two out of the family.
 A lifestyle photo can look something like this: Mom holding baby, dad has big brother on his shoulders and dad is kissing his wife on the forehead.
 Both parents have their eyes closed and kids are being kids.
 This to me is an example of lifestyle photography.
 The moment is real, but the image is guided by the photographer.
 So sure, during a lifestyle photography session, there are some moments that just happen and I notice them and capture them.
 I love that!
 However, many times, the parents are walked through how to hold the baby and the parents are asked to close their eyes or to look at each other, etc.

-Back to my lifestyle approach, in the photos below I helped stage the outcome.
-I chose this locations, because I knew it would be a fun place for him to explore and I wouldn't have to do much instruction.
-Mostly I followed him around, but sometimes I saw a moment I wanted to capture, so I would ask him to go this way or walk through here or jump on that.
 Kids love the lifestyle approach to photography.
 It gives them space to do what they want and allows them to be close to a parent when shy.
-Lifestyle photography is more flexible and meaningful.
+Lifestyle photography is flexible and meaningful.
 I hope you take the opportunity to be a part of a lifestyle session someday.
+Click HERE if you want to chat about a lifestyle session.